BinaryCat17/MathFlow/docs/architecture.md

 ## 1. System Overview

 **How it works:** You write a graph (JSON).
-The Engine compiles it, loads it into memory, and the VM executes it frame-by-frame using high-performance math kernels.
+The Host Asset Loader compiles it (if needed), loads it into the Engine, and the VM executes it frame-by-frame.

 ```mermaid
 flowchart LR